hawky358/ha_creality_ws/README.md

   Set the **Power Switch** in the integration's Configure dialog.
 * **Resource missing in storage mode**
   Remove + re-add the integration or add the resource manually under **Dashboards → Resources** pointing to `/local/ha_creality_ws/k_printer_card.js`.
-* **WebRTC dependencies not available**
+* **WebRTC camera not working**
-  If you see errors about missing `aiortc`, `av`, or other WebRTC dependencies:
+  If K2 family cameras show fallback images instead of live video:
-  1. Restart Home Assistant to trigger automatic dependency installation
+  1. Ensure go2rtc add-on is installed and running in Home Assistant
-  2. Check the Home Assistant logs for dependency installation progress
+  2. Check that the printer's WebRTC signaling endpoint is accessible
-  3. Ensure your Home Assistant installation has internet access for package downloads
+  3. Verify the printer supports WebRTC (K2 family only)
 * **K2 camera shows no image**
   - Check that the printer's WebRTC endpoint is accessible
   - Verify the printer model is correctly detected (check logs for "detected K2 family printer")
-  - Ensure WebRTC dependencies are installed (see above)
+  - Ensure go2rtc add-on is running in Home Assistant
 * **Manual camera mode not working**
   - Check logs for "user forced [mode] mode" messages
   - Verify the camera mode is set correctly in the integration's Configure dialog
   - Restart Home Assistant after changing camera mode settings
-  - For `webrtc` mode: ensure WebRTC dependencies are installed
+  - For `webrtc` mode: ensure go2rtc add-on is running

 ---